racheleckenrod/griefSupport/README.md

 wa able to delete several merged branches, and pretty sure I cont deleted any of these other branches as they are heroku

+confirming for myself not to go past the dead end again.